guni12/siteshop/README.md

 * A basic theme controller, `CSiteshop::ThemeEngineRender()`, with `functions.php`, `style.css` and template files.
 * Managing base_url and introducing theme helper functions.
 * 'CRequest' manages creation of internal links.

+v0.1.0 (2013-09-22)

+* CC is a controller class.
+* CM is a model class.
+* C is a ordinary class without any specific category.
+* I is interface classes

 Todo
 ----------------